Parent & Families Parents Weekend Has Been Canceled

 10-10:45 a.m: Join President Gayle D. Beebe as he talks about the state of the college and shares new initiatives and college developments.
 A question-and-answer session follows his talk.
 Location: Porter Theatre.

-10:50 a.m.-12:15 p.m: Enrich your perspective by attending two bite-size lectures by two Westmont professors with two 40-minute presentations back-to-back.
-More information coming soon.
-Location: Porter Theatre.
+10:50 a.m.-12:15 p.m: Enrich your perspective by attending two bite-size lectures by two Westmont professors.
+There will be two 40-minute presentations back-to-back.

 10:30 a.m.-2:30 p.m: Visit the Westmont Bookstore one last time this weekend and purchase a wide array of Westmont clothing, gifts and interesting books by faculty and alumni.
 Location: Bookstore behind Kerrwood Hall.